MorganResearchLab/scarecrow/README.md

 *   - alignment (STAR and kallisto)
 * Test alignment with kallisto and STAR
 *    - may need to alter sequence header formatting depending on what is retained in BAM file
+* Aho-Corasick (trie) needs checking
+*   - runs 4x faster than set-based method on small subset (100K)
+*   - runs 4x slower than set-based method on normal dataset (100M+ reads)
+*   - difference possibly due to time taken to generate barcode sets in set method being more apparent with few reads relative to many reads

+### Recent changes that need monitoring
-* Recently added N base to mismatch set, needs testing to ensure it hasn't broken anything
+* Added N base to mismatch set, needs testing to ensure it hasn't broken anything
+* Added functionality to reap.py _get_sequence_with_jitter to tackle potentially clipped barcodes starting at position 1
+*   - this is not applied to the trie method currently

 # Testing on laptop (WTv2)
 ```bash